Henry C. Leventis: Career

-Nomination as U.S. attorney
+U.S. attorney for the Middle District of Tennessee

-On July 29, 2022, President Joe Biden announced his intent to nominate Leventis to be the United States Attorney for the Middle District of Tennessee.
+On July 29, 2022, President Joe Biden announced his intent to nominate Leventis to be the United States attorney for the Middle District of Tennessee.
 On August 1, 2022 his nomination was sent to the United States Senate.
 On December 8, 2022, his nomination was reported out of committee by a voice vote, with Senator Josh Hawley voting "nay" on record.
 On December 15, 2022, the Senate confirmed his nomination by voice vote.
+On September 16, 2024, Leventis announced his intent to resign from the office of U.S. Attorney to return to private practice.